 Document360 article templates are pre-designed articles structures that you or any other team member can use while writing articles for your Knowledge base.

-The template could be for a simple user guide, FAQ, Release notes, or anything you can create as a custom article template.
+The template could be for a simple User guide, FAQ, Release notes, or any other document you can create as a custom article template.
 Regardless of the purpose, article templates provide design consistency and style for your brand.

-Creating an article from a template
+Creating an article from an existing template

 - In the Documentation editor, click the More icon (•••) next to a category name

 Click on the (+) from the category manager

 - Choose the category location from the dropdown